 - personal coaching

-All students in a co-op program will work very closely with the co-op consultant for their program area and will have access to our online system for co-op job postings and to our services in Co-operative Education and Career Success.
+All students in a co-op program will work very closely with the co-op consultant for their program area and will have access to our online system for co-op job postings and to our services in Co-op Education and Career Success.

 Students are expected to manage their time and commitments and ask for help.
 So be proactive and get connected – use the services and plan ahead!

 Yes, international students in a postsecondary program are permitted to work on-campus or part-time off-campus up to 20 hours per week.
-Your study permit will allow you to work up to 20 hours per week during regular academic sessions and full-time during scheduled breaks, such as the winter and summer holidays or spring break.
-To qualify, you must:
+Your study permit should allow you to work up to 20 hours per week during regular academic sessions and full-time during scheduled breaks, such as the winter and summer holidays or spring break.

-- have a valid study permit
+- have a valid study permit with work authorized documentation

 - be enrolled at a designated learning institution at the postsecondary level

 - be a full-time student